 - Cognitive behavioral therapy (CBT)

-Cognitive behavioral therapy will help you recognize the feelings and situations (also called 'cues') that make you drink heavily, and manage the stress that can trigger relapse.
+Cognitive behavioral therapy will help you recognize the feelings and situations (also called 'cues' or 'triggers') that make you drink heavily, and manage the stress that can trigger relapse.
 It changes the thought processes that lead to drinking and to develop the skills to cope with triggers.
 CBT for alcohol use disorder can take place in a group or one-to-one with a therapist.

 - Motivational enhancement therapy (MET)